-But your credit score is one of the most important factors used in determining your financial future.
-It could be the difference in tens of thousands of dollars spent or saved over the life of a loan.
+Your credit score is one of the most important factors used in determining your financial future.
+Knowing how to improve your credit score could be the difference in tens of thousands of dollars saved over the life of a loan.

 Fortunately, there are companies on a mission to demystify credit and credit scores.
 Banks, lenders, and other financial service providers are now offering their members free access to their credit scores with no negative effects.

 One of the biggest providers in free credit scores and reports is Credit Karma.

 Credit Karma is a personal finance company based in the U.S., U.K., and Canada.
 It’s best known for offering free credit scores and reports.
 The company has more than 100 million members and an A+ rating from the Better Business Bureau, with no unresolved complaints.

 Credit Karma offers a way to check your credit score and report for free.
 The app also offers free credit monitoring, financial calculators, and a credit score simulator that shows how a decision would impact your score.
 In addition to its free credit tools, Credit Karma provides personalized recommendations for ways to improve your credit.Show Hide more

 - Offers reports from both TransUnion and Equifax

 - Many tools and calculators to help you make financial decisions

 - No FICO score